Table of Contents

 Services & Packages

-The billing parameters are generally inherited from your system settings, however they can be overridden for an account here.
-The settings defined here will determine how this account gets billed - for more information on what each parameter means and does, refer to the Billing Parameters Detailed Breakdown document.
+The billing parameters are generally inherited from your system settings; however, they can be overridden for an account here.
+The settings defined here will determine how this account gets billed.
+For more information on what each parameter means and does, refer to the Billing Parameters Detailed Breakdown document.

 If the account is calculated to fall within the boundaries of any geo tax zones, the name of the geo tax, the rate, and the name of the tax type will be displayed under the Geo Tax Zone heading.
 Clicking the text under both the Tax and Name columns will open a sidebar window with further details for each.
 You will not see anything listed here if you have not configured any geographical tax zones or if the account does not fit into any geographical zones that are created.

 The Tax Override section provides you with the option to add a tax override to the account, and also view, edit or delete any existing tax overrides.
-For additional information on taxes and how they are configured, review the Taxes Setup article.

 Network & Inventory

 The Network & Inventory tab is where you can view and add inventory to an account, as well as control provisioning on the account and the assignment of network resources.
-Within this tab there are also several additional tabs that you can cycle through, displayed at the top - these are discussed further below.
+Within this tab, there are also several additional tabs that you can cycle through, displayed at the top - these are discussed further below.